oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 The `$skip` system query option specifies a non-negative integer $n$ that excludes the first $n$ items of the queried collection from the result.

-Let $A$ be a copy of the input set with a total order that extends any existing order of the input set but is otherwise chosen by the service.
-The total order MUST be stable across requests.
+Let $A$ be a copy of the result set with a total order that extends any existing order of the result set but is otherwise chosen by the service.
+If no unique ordering is imposed through an [`$orderby`](#SystemQueryOptionorderby) query option, the service MUST choose a stable ordering across requests that include `$skip`.

 If $A$ contains $n$ or fewer instances, the result of ${\tt \$skip}=n$ is empty.
 Otherwise, the first $n$ instances in $A$ are omitted